lmfit/lmfit-py/_sources/parameters.txt

      and greatly complicates modeling for people not intimately familiar with the code.

-  c) There is no way to put bounds on values for the variables, or enforce
+  c) There is no simple, robust way to put bounds on values for the
-     mathematical relationships between the variables.
+     variables, or enforce mathematical relationships between the variables.

 The lmfit module is designed to void these shortcomings.